NajiElKotob/Awesome-Viz/BestPractices.md

 * Use a pie chart if you have a total number that can be split up into 2-5 categories (2 to 5 Rule)
 * Avoid using legends with a single category
 * Gestalt principles
+* Dimensions help in defining context + slice and dice our analysis

 -----